 Teachers often prepare lessons and this reduces the task of training students over and over again.
-Online classes began to become popular just a few decades ago.
-They are advertised as a way for adults to finish their education and students to learn the material at their own pace, it is much more compatible for people with busy schedules.
-Although you will find that I question the results of some of the studies, and certainly Cellini's own conclusions, the following will be useful for anyone who is asked to write an article comparing online learning to face-to-face learning, or to answer questions on this topic from teachers or administrators.
+Online classes began to become popular just a few decades ago and are advertised as a way for adults to finish their education and students to learn the material at their own pace.
+Unfortunately, online courses are generally not as effective as in-person classes, but they are certainly better than any class.
+In addition, online learning classes do not allow instructors to quickly identify individual differences between students.